UsernameDiana/tests_course/02_static_test/README.md

 * Consistent Indentation, to keep the style of the code consistent and readable.
 * DRY Principle `Don't repeat yourself`, automate repetitive tasks.
 * Limit Line Length to 78

+6. Highlights from the lecture.
+* Early tests.
+It’s important to do tests early in the process, as it will be easier and cheaper to eliminate mistakes.
+The longer testing is porsponed, the more code there will be containing errors and therefore bug finding will be harder.
+* Everyone should test.